codeadamca/nodejs-api/README.md

 # nodejs-api

-A basic example of using Node.js, Express, and MongoDB to provide MongoDB data in a JSON format.
+A basic example of using Node.js, Express, and MongoDB to provide a member list from a MongoDB in a JSON format.

-## The End Goal

-The end goal of this code is to display a list of members from a MongoDB in JSON.

 ## Steps